 – Love From All Sides.
 What’s better than having the love of one family?
 Having the love of two!
 With open adoption becoming more commonplace, children who have been adopted are surrounded by love and support from a large extended family.

 ”If a mother and father can love more than one child, then certainly a child can love more than one mother or father.” -Unknown

-- Open Adoptions!
+– Open Adoptions!
 There are many benefits of open adoption.
-Before the 1970s, there was no such thing as an open adoption.
+Before the 1970s, there was no such thing as open adoption.
 Flash forward to today—95 percent of adoptions currently have some level of openness.
 Access to family medical history can be very important, especially when it comes to severe allergies or a history of certain genetic diseases.
-An open adoption also makes it possible for a child to learn about their ethnic roots and about the story of their adoption.
+Open adoption also makes it possible for a child to learn about their ethnic roots and the story of their adoption.
 With open adoption, a child can learn their story from the very beginning so that there is no confusion.
 This means there won’t be any awkward wondering about how/if/when/by whom the adopted person should find out that they were, in fact, adopted.
 With open adoption, they will never have to feel that their story was hidden from them.
 Studies show that open adoption provides a better sense of identity for the adopted person and fosters a healthier relationship with their adoptive parents.

 – Stability and Opportunity.
 Children are placed for adoption for a myriad of reasons.
 One of the most common reasons is that the birth parents do not feel that they are in a position to provide for the child in the way they would like to.
 When parents choose to adopt, they have often spent a great deal of time preparing to welcome a child.
 Most adoptive parents are ready and willing to offer their children an emotionally and financially stable lifestyle in a safe and loving home.